 Sakata serves as general counsel for the American Staffing Association.
 She is a former labor and employment attorney who advises ASA members on a broad range of legal matters, including EEO and wage and hour laws, immigration/I-9, OSHA, and paid leave issues.
 She is principal ASA liaison to the formal ASA/OSHA temporary worker safety alliance, Office of Disability Employment Policy (ODEP) alliance, and ASA’s Employee Safety Committee.
 Sakata graduated from George Mason University and earned a J.D. from the Washington College of Law at American University.

 Ed Lenz, Esq.

 Lenz is former ASA general counsel and senior vice president for legal and public affairs.
-He is a national authority on the legal and policy aspects of staffing and leads the industry’s advocacy efforts regarding the Affordable Care Act.
-He also serves as senior adviser for employment, labor & benefits to the law firm of Mintz Levin Cohn Ferris Glovsky and Popeo PC.
+He is a national authority and writer on the legal and policy aspects of staffing and led the industry’s advocacy efforts on the Affordable Care Act.
+He is a fellow of the College of Labor and Employment Lawyers and a member of the ASA Leadership Hall of Fame.
+Before joining ASA in 1989, he was vice president and assistant general counsel of Kelly Services.
+Previously, he was a trial lawyer with the U.S. Department of Justice and was associated with the law firm of Miller & Chevalier in Washington, DC.

 Toby Malara, Esq.